RickStrahl/WestWindWebConnection-Documentation/Web-Control-Framework-deprecated/Web-Control-Framework-Walk-Through/Hello-World-with-Web-Controls.md

-﻿Up to this point we've added controls to the page, but we haven't updated the page nor written any code.
+Up to this point we've added controls to the page, but we haven't updated the page nor written any code.
 That's about to change.
 Let's take the page we created in the last topic and lets add logic to do the obligatory Hello World code.

 Let's start by handling the Click event of the button.
 To do this go to Design View and select the button then enter "btnSubmit_Click" into the Click property of the property sheet in the Web Connection Events section.